 How To Make Delicious Homemade Ramen

 This Spicy Miso Ramen was maybe one of the best things I’ve ever made.
-Even if I don’t ever make it back to Denver again for my precious Uncle ramen, I can still have a bowl of something that is prettttty dang close, and save the frequent flier miles for beachy things, or new places that I’ve never been before.
+Even if I don’t ever make it back to Denver again for my precious Uncle ramen, I can still have a bowl of something that is prettttty dang close, and save the frequent flier miles for beachy things or new places that I’ve never been before.

 Don’t get mad at me, but there are a LOT of steps.
 This is a marathon, and slow and steady is going to win the race.

-First – get thee to your local Asian grocery store, or get onto Amazon and make sure you have all the right ingredients.
+First – get yourself to your local Asian grocery store, or get onto Amazon and make sure you have all the right ingredients.
 Your shopping list will be long, but it’ll be well worth it.

 Follow me on Instagram!

-Spicy Miso Ramen Ingredients
+Spicy Miso Ramen Shopping List

 - pork neck bones